 OnPage optimization usually refers to things like Title Tags, Meta Descriptions, Header Tags, Image Alt Attributes, and keyword use.
 It also includes overall user experience and content quality issues.

 With an established brand it is possible to obtain, and somewhat control, enhanced search results like Answer Boxes and the Knowledge Graph.
 Here’s more about that topic.
 It also becomes much easier to rank for short-tail keywords providing the content and user experience are good matches for the search.

-By the time your business is considered a leading brand in its market you can rank for just about anything you want.
-SEO is still important, but at this point your main job is to make sure nobody else who touches the website does anything stupid (from an SEO perspective).
+By the time your business is considered a leading brand in its market, you can rank for just about anything you want.
+SEO is still important, but at this point, your main job is to make sure nobody else who touches the website does anything to mess with success (from an SEO perspective).

 “The birth of a brand is achieved with publicity, not advertising.”

 “Once born, a brand needs advertising to stay healthy.”

 According to Mr. Ries, most marketers confuse brand building with brand maintenance.
 “While a hefty advertising budget might be needed to maintain high-flying brands like McDonald’s and Coca-Cola, advertising generally won’t get a new brand off the ground,” writes Mr. Ries.